dotted-labs/ngx-supabase-stripe/projects/stripe-demo/README.md

 ## Notes

 This is a demo application intended for testing and demonstration purposes only.
-For production use, consider the following:

-* Implement proper error handling and loading states
-* Add more robust user authentication and authorization
-* Configure appropriate Stripe webhook handlers
-* Customize the UI to match your brand
-* Implement comprehensive testing
-* Set up proper environment variables for API keys

 ## Contributing